Del Pezzo surfaces with four log terminal singularities: -fibration structures on

-We may assume that $P_1$ and $P_2$ are singular points of type $A_1$.
-Let $F_1$ and $F_2$ be the fibers that contain $P_1$ and $P_2$.
-Since $P_1$ and $P_2$ are of type $A_1$, we see that $F_1\neq F_2$ and $F_1, F_2$ do not contain $P_3$.
-Also, we see that $F_1$ contains a singular point $Q_1$, $F_2$ contains a singular point $Q_2$.
-Let $F_3$ be the fiber that contains $P_3$.
-Since $P_3$ is not Du Val, we see that the multiplicity of $F_3$ is at least three.
-So, $F_3$ meets $D_1$ in one point $P_3$ and $F_3$ contains $Q_3$.
-Since the multiplicity of the $(-1)$-curve in $F_1$ is at least three, we see that $F_3$ meets $D_1$ in one point.
-So, by Hurwitz formula, we see that $F_1$ and $F_2$ is of type (a) in Lemma \ref{Zhan0}. \end{proof}

-\begin{lemma} Assume that $D_1$ is a 2-section of $g$.
-Then $X$ has the singular points as in Lemma \ref{DE2} or two Du Val singular points of type $A_1$ and two singular points $P, Q$ which dual graph of minimal resolution is the following where $\bullet$ denotes a $(-2)$-curve. \end{lemma}

-\begin{proof} As above, let $g\colon\bar{X}\rightarrow\pp^1$ be the conic bundle induced by $g$.
-By \ref{Zhan0} we see that every singular fiber of $g$ contains only one $(-1)$-curve.
-Since every singular fiber of $g$ contains at most two singular points and the multiplicity of $(-1)$-curve in fibers of $g$ is at least two, we see that every singular fiber meets $D_1$ in one or two points.
-Let $P_1,P_2,P_3$ be the singular points of $\tilde{X}$ on $D_1$, $Q_1,Q_2,Q_3$ be the singular points of $\tilde{X}$.

 By Hurwitz formula we see that there exist at most two singular fibers that meet $D_1$ in one point.
-So, there exists a singular fiber $F_1$ that contains $Q_1, Q_2$ and $F_1$ is of type (a) in Lemma \ref{Zhan0}.
-Then there exists a singular fiber $F_2$ that contains $P_1, P_2$ and there exists a singular fiber $F_3$ that contains $P_3, Q_3$.
+Since $D-D_1$ has six connected components and every singular fiber contains at most two connected components of $D-D_1$, we see that there exists a singular fiber $F_1$ that is of type (a) in Lemma \ref{Zhan0}.
+So, $F_1=2E_1+D_2+D_3$, where $E_1$ meets $D_1$ and $D_2,D_3$ are isolated components of $D$ that correspond to singular point of type $A_1$.
+Then there exists a singular fiber $F_2$ that contains two connected components of $D$ that meet $D_1$, and there exists a singular fiber $F_3$ that contains only one components of $D$ that meets $D_1$.
 Note that the dual graph of $F_2$ is one of the followings

 where $\star$ denotes a $(-3)$-curve, $\bullet$ denotes a $(-2)$-curve, $\circ$ denotes a $(-1)$-curve.
 Let $\phi\colon\bar{X}\rightarrow Y$ be the consequence of contractions of $(-1)$-curves in $F_2$ and $F_3$.
 We have the followings picture on $Y$: